x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 # Exchange Server build numbers and release dates

-You can use the information in this topic to verify the version of Exchange that is running in your organization.
+You can use the information in this article to verify the version of Exchange that is running in your organization.

-This topic is organized in sections that correspond to the major releases of Exchange.
-Each section lists build numbers for each Service Pack (SP), Cumulative Update (CU), Security Update (SU) or Update Rollup (RU) of the specific Exchange release.
+This article is organized in sections that correspond to the major releases of Exchange.
+Each section lists build numbers for each Service Pack (SP), Cumulative Update (CU), Security Update (SU), or Update Rollup (RU) of the specific Exchange release.

+Links for the avaialble downloads are also included.

 > [!NOTE]
+>
-> Starting with the March 2021 Security Update (SU), we will also publish the build numbers for this type of updates.
+> Starting with the March 2021 Security Update (SU), we will also include build numbers for Security Updates.

-Download links for the latest CU, RU, SP and SU for Exchange Server 2019, Exchange Server 2016, Exchange Server 2013, Exchange Server 2010, and Exchange Server 2007 are included.

-> [!NOTE]
+>
-> In the following sections, RTM stands for release to manufacturing (the first version of the product).
+> RTM stands for release to manufacturing (the first version of the product).

 ## View the build number of an Exchange server you can run one of the following: